- Unfortunately, you can't uninstall greyed out apps in Windows 10 by using normal procedures.

 - Greyed out apps won’t delete – Sometimes you might encounter certain grayed out apps that you can’t delete.
 However, you might be able to fix that issue by using PowerShell.

-Here’s how you can uninstall grayed out apps on your PC
+How can I uninstall grayed out apps on PC?

 - Download Microsoft’s troubleshooter.

 - Once the troubleshooter is downloaded, run it and follow the instructions on the screen.

 After the troubleshooting process is finished, the issue should be resolved and you’ll be able to easily uninstall any application from your PC with ease.